 Braidwood Community Radio is a not-for-profit incorporated association.
-Its incorporated name is Braidwood FM Inc; it has an executive committee of 5 people: President, Vice-President, Public Officer, Treasurer and Secretary, and is staffed by unpaid volunteers.
+Its incorporated name is Braidwood FM Inc, and it has an executive committee of 5 people: President, Vice-President, Public Officer, Treasurer and Secretary, and is staffed by unpaid volunteers.

 It follows the Community Radio Code of Practice (CRCOP), and its Rules of Association and Objects of Association are based on the CRCOP.